-Samsung has streamlined its setup process in the last few generations, but there are still several extra steps compared to other phones as Samsung injects its own steps alongside Google's.
+Samsung makes some of the best Android phones around, but while it's streamlined its setup process in the last few generations, there are still several extra steps compared to other phones as Samsung injects its own steps alongside Google's.
 The process is self-explanatory, but we have all of the information and tips you need to know about as you go through each step.

 How to set up your Galaxy phone